QuentinRa/blog.quentinra.dev/operating-systems/windows/linux/index.md

 <div class="row row-cols-md-2"><div>

-There two graphical interfaces
+Here are two graphical interfaces

 * [Putty](https://putty.org/)
 * [mobaxterm](https://mobaxterm.mobatek.net/)

 </div><div>

-Otherwise, if ssh is not installed on your computer, you can install it using [GitSCM](https://git-scm.com/), which will also install scp, and some others commands you might need.
+Otherwise, if ssh is not installed on your computer, you can install it using [GitSCM](https://git-scm.com/), which will also install scp, and some other commands you might need.
 </div></div>

 <hr class="sl">